 - Other unknown causes

 Along with these factors, a man’s lifestyle may contribute to infertility.
 A study published in the Reproductive Biology and Endocrinology journal in 2012 analyzed the sperm of 1,683 patients who were on assisted reproductive techniques (ART).
 A survey to understand the men’s lifestyle factors showed that factors like BMI, nutrition, physical activity, and social behavior were major correlatives.
-In other words, a stagnant and unhealthy lifestyle can have a negative effect on sperm count and motility.2
+In other words, a stagnant and unhealthy lifestyle can

 The Human Reproduction Update journal also released an evidence-based review on lifestyle factors that reveal similar findings.3 They found that age, weight, diet, smoking, alcohol, caffeine, exercise, psychological stress, and environmental pollutants can all impact a man’s reproductive performance.
 Another review examined the effects of oxidative stress, which is seen in around half of all infertile men.[refTremellen, Kelton.
 “Oxidative stress and male infertility—a clinical perspective.”
 Human reproduction update 14, no. 3 (2008): 243-258.[/ref]